karamazi/shreqt/README.md

 ### TODO

-- Schema and Table should not be inferred from Model.
-- Schema should not be inferred from Table.
 - Automate deployment step with travis
 - ContextManger/Decorator functionality for temporary layer
 - Option to automatically clean layers up once dbonion is destroyed.